gloglita/idock/README.md

 Unsupported operating systems and compilers
 -------------------------------------------

+* Windows 8 Developer Preview and Visual Studio 11 Developer Preview
 * Solaris 11 Express 2010.11 x86_64 and GCC 3.4.3
 * Mac OS X Lion 10.7.0 and Xcode 4.2
+* Mac OS X Lion 10.7.0 and GCC 4.6.1
+* Mac OS X Lion 10.7.0 and CLANG 3.0

 Compilation
 -----------

 idock depends on [Boost C++ Libraries].
-All the Boost versions newer than or euqal to 1.46.0 are tested.
-The Boost libraries required idock are `System`, `Thread`, `Filesystem`, `Program Options`, and 'Date Time'.
+Boost 1.46.0, 1.46.1 and 1.47.0 are tested.
+The Boost libraries required idock are `System`, `Thread`, `Filesystem`, and `Program Options`.

 ### Compilation on Linux

 The Makefile uses GCC as the default compiler.
-To compile, simply type
+To compile, simply run

     make -j

+Intel C++ Compiler is supported.

+    make -j TOOLSET=intel-linux

-CLANG is also supported, but the C++0x features are rather limited, so they are turned off in the Makefile.
+CLANG is also supported, but its C++0x features are rather limited, so they are turned off in the Makefile.

     make -j TOOLSET=clang

-Intel C++ Compiler is also supported.

-    make -j TOOLSET=intel-linux

 One may modify the Makefile to use a different compiler or different compilation options.